aeberspaecher/isRepo/README.rst

 About
 -----

 Git/svn repository detection used for awesome shell prompts.
-The code is completely borrowed from Stefan Majewsky:
+Parts of the git code and all of the SVN code is borrowed from S. Majewsky:

 http://majewsky.wordpress.com/2011/09/13/a-clear-sign-of-madness/